- Clark County

 I-5, N. Fork Lewis River Bridge – Painting

 Workers will be present and working beyond the shoulder during daylight hours, seven days a week.

-Tuesday, Sept.
-2 to Friday, Sept.
-5: Daytime and nighttime, single-lane closures on both directions of I-5.
+Monday, Sept.
+22 to Friday, Sept.
+26: Daytime and nighttime, single and double-lane closures on both directions of I-5.

 NOTE: The posted speed limit will be reduced to 60 mph, both directions, throughout the construction zone.

 SR 502, Road widening from I-5 to Battle Ground

 Monday, Sept.
 22 to Friday, Sept.
 26: Multiple, daytime, intermittent, single-lane closures with flaggers, throughout the 6 mile length of the project limits, from 9 a.m. to 3 p.m. daily.

 Monday, Sept.
 22: Multiple, intermittent, nighttime, single-lane closures with flaggers between NE 50th Ave. and NE 72nd Ave. from 6:30 p.m. to 6 a.m.